moskytw/slak/README.md

 ...
 ```

-Yes, it's a self-explanatory tool! ✨
+Yes, it teaches you how to be a pro. ✨

 ## Installation